How To Use Mailbox Audit Logging in Exchange 2013, 2016, 2019?

 Conclusion

 As we have discussed Mailbox Audit logging in Exchange Server 2013 and we have come to know that the MailBox Audit Logging method allows the administrator an ability to track the actions performed in a mailbox.
 It is a very helpful feature when the multiple users are accessing the shared mailbox.
-This method determines what actions are performed on the mailbox and at what time.
+This method determines what actions happen on the mailbox and at what time.

 Sometimes in running command for Mailbox audit may lead your Exchange mailbox in unhealthy state.
 In this kind of situation you can use Exchange Mailbox Recovery tool for quick fix of corrupt mailbox items.